MicrosoftDocs/playfab-docs/playfab-docs/sdks/xplatcpp/quickstart-linux.md

   - make
   - ./PlayFab_Test

-- Your project should compile and successfully run Hello World!
+Your project should compile and successfully run Hello World!

 ## Set up your first API call

-This guide will provide the minimum steps to make your first PlayFab API call, without any GUI or on-screen feedback.
-Confirmation will be done with a console print statement.
+This guide will provide the minimum steps to make your first PlayFab API call without any GUI or on-screen feedback.
+Confirmation is through a console print statement.

-- Replace the contents of main.cpp with the following:
+First, replace the contents of main.cpp with the following:

 ```cpp
 // main.cpp: entry point for the console application